Explore Best Android App Automation Testing Tools

 • Set scripting rules.
 Uniform scripting, along with user comments and indentation of code, plays a significant role, especially in

-• Android often releases OS updates.
+• Upgrade and Maintain Test Cases.
+Android often releases OS updates.
 Teams must upgrade test cases that can handle these changes.

-• Check the impact of automation testing by measuring test automation metrics such as Execution Time, Pass Rate, Test Coverage, Build Stability, etc.
+• Check the impact of Automation Testing by measuring test automation metrics such as Execution Time, Pass Rate, Test Coverage, Build Stability, etc. BrowserStack Test Observability can help you track test automation metrics in real time.

 • Avoid comparing automation testing with the manual testing process since both play different roles in the development cycle.

-• Make sure to have diligent Android App Debugging.
+• Have diligent Android App Debugging.
 This can be done by proper test reporting and using screenshots, video, and text logs to debug failed tests.

 Since Android has a 71% market share, testers need a robust process to test their Android apps.
 Automating their testing process helps teams scale up their device coverage.
 Multiple app automation testing tools and frameworks exist in the market.
 Testing teams should diligently choose the correct framework and tools and set the right expectations for their engineering teams.